Perfexionists/perun/docs/jobs.rst

 annotated with the :preg:`origin` set to the current ``HEAD`` of the wrapped repository. `origin` serves as a check during registering profiles in the indexes of minor versions.
 Profile with `origin` different from the target minor version will not be assigned, as it would violate the correctness of the performance history of the project.
+If you want to automatically register the newly generated profile into the corresponding minor version index, then set :ckey:`profiles.register_after_run` key to a true value.

 .. image:: /../figs/perun-jobs-flow.*
     :align: center